numeha/simple-js-mqtt-client/README.md

 ```
 bower install simple-js-mqtt-client
 ```
-This will download all the dependencies which need to be then manually imported (or requested using require)
+This will download all the dependencies which need to be then manually imported or, if you prefer, requested with [require.js](http://requirejs.org/).

 ## Installation (node)
 Use npm from your project directory.